thayerz00r/robinhood-ai-trading-bot/README.md

   "average_buy_price": 147.19,
   "50_day_mavg_price": 126.67,
   "200_day_mavg_price": 106.37,
-  "robinhood_analyst_sell_opinion": "Nvidia\u2019s gaming GPU business has often seen boom-or-bust cycles based on PC demand and, more recently, cryptocurrency mining.", "robinhood_analyst_buy_opinion": "The firm has a first-mover advantage in the autonomous driving market that could lead to widespread adoption of its Drive PX self-driving platform.", "robinhood_analyst_summary_distribution": "sell: 0%, buy: 92%, hold: 8%" },
+  "analyst_sell_opinion": "Nvidia\u2019s gaming GPU business has often seen boom-or-bust cycles based on PC demand and, more recently, cryptocurrency mining.", "analyst_buy_opinion": "The firm has a first-mover advantage in the autonomous driving market that could lead to widespread adoption of its Drive PX self-driving platform.", "analyst_summary_distribution": "sell: 0%, buy: 92%, hold: 8%" },
  ...
 }